Accelerated Repair Program Statement of Interest Process Overview

 2. Review each SOI submission and accompanying documents for content:

-Once an SOI is determined to be complete, MSBA staff review the information and any additional documents submitted by the district.
-MSBA staff then compile the data necessary to assess which SOIs filed in that calendar year may qualify for the ARP.
 Evaluating the qualifying factors relies on many different data sources.
-MSBA staff use the SOI, the MSBA project management system, the MSBA’s 2016 School Survey, as well as information from the Department of Elementary and Secondary Education (“DESE”) website.
-Many factors can impact the assessment of an SOI, such as overcrowding, building condition, general environment and program deficiencies.
+MSBA staff use the SOI, the MSBA project management system, the MSBA’s 2016 School Survey, and information from the Department of Elementary and Secondary Education (“DESE”).
+The MSBA may also use the 2025 School Survey, which is currently underway, as an additional data source.
+Many factors can impact the assessment of an SOI, such as overcrowding or underutilization, building condition, general environment, and program deficiencies.
 As such, it is important to assemble as much data as possible so that staff may gain a thorough understanding of the issues identified in the SOI.
-An analysis of the qualifying factors produces a group of SOIs for further consideration.
-Depending on the volume of qualifying SOIs, the MSBA may have to introduce additional or more limiting factors to maintain the annual ARP budget.
-Further review of SOIs may or may not require a staff study visit.

 3. Conduct Staff Study Visits, if required: